 In this paper we present a computational approach to key aspects of understanding social interactions.
 First, we specify a class of problems - understanding fables - that require inference about agents' mental states from their behavior.
-After this, we review earlier work on UMBRA, an abductive system for single-agent plan understanding, and describe extensions that let it deal with multi-agent scenarios, including ones that involve accidental errors and intentional deceptions.
+After this, we review earlier work on UMBRA, an abductive system for single-agent plan understanding, and describe extensions that let it deal with multiagent scenarios, including ones that involve accidental errors and intentional deceptions.
 These augmentations include distinguishing domain-level knowledge from more general content about social interactions and applying this knowledge at nested levels of belief.
-We also report the results of experimental studies on a set of fable-based scenarios that demonstrate the benefits of these extensions.
+We also report results on a set of fable-based scenarios that demonstrate the benefits of these extensions.
 In closing, we discuss how our approach to social cognition is informed by earlier research in the area.

-"Oh, what a tangled web we weave / When first we practise to deceive!" - Sir Walter Scott (Marmion, 1808)
+"Oh, what a tangled web we weave / When first we practice to deceive!"

+- Sir Walter Scott (Marmion, 1808)